pnickchi/gofedf/README.md

 we generate data from an Inverse Gaussian distribution.
 For illustrative purposes, we include functions to compute the Maximum Likelihood Estimation (MLE) and score function for the sample.
-In the following chunck of code, `inversegaussianScore` is a function that returns the score for each observation, and `inversegaussianPIT` is a function that provides a vector of Probability Inverse Transformed (PIT) values.
-Additionally, `inversegaussianMLE` calculates the MLE of the mean and shape parameter.
+In the following chunck of code, `IGScore` is a function that returns the score for each observation, and `IGPIT` is a function that provides a vector of Probability Inverse Transformed (PIT) values.
+Additionally, `IGMLE` calculates the MLE of the mean and shape parameter.
 Second we calculate score, PIT and MLE of parameters.
 Finally we call `testYourModel` function to apply the test.

 ``` r
 # Example: Inverse Gaussian (IG) distribution with weights